You have no items in your bag

 - IPL or Fraxel for pigmentation?
 It could go either way!

-Whatever you decide to choose, we are always here to help support your pre- and post-procedure skin at ALASTIN!
+Whichever treatment you choose, we are always here to help support your pre- and post-procedure skin with ALASTIN skincare!

 1. “Laser Treatments.”
 University of Utah Health, healthcare.utah.edu/aesthetics/laser-treatments.php.